Alexlychee/Alexlychee/README.md

   <img width="900" height="300" src="https://gifimage.net/wp-content/uploads/2017/09/animated-fight-gif-3.gif">
 </p>
 <p align="center">
-I'm currently a student pursuing my Bachelor of Computer Science from Cal State University, Fullerton.
+I graduated from California State University, Fullerton with a Computer Science degree.
 I'm passionate about areas of computer science, such as artificial intelligence and front-end and back-end development.
 You can find me open to new opportunities that will allow me to develop a better understanding of the technological world and, of course, sharpen my programming skills.
 </p>
 <!--
 <p align="center">